Meadowlark Violin Shop

 Recommended Beginner Violins

 These beginner violins offer a great balance between quality and affordability.
 All violins show here come as an outfit which includes a case, bow, and the other accessories you need to get started.
 I always recommend upgrading to geared pegs which will make tuning much easier.
-The Tower Strings outfit comes with geared pegs already installed.
-Fiddlershop will install geared pegs on any violin before shipping upon request.
+Kennedy Violins and Fiddlershop will install geared pegs on any violin before shipping upon request.
+Read more about these violins and everything you need to know about purchasing your first violin at my article 10 Best Violins for Beginners.

 This is a great outfit for beginners that comes with everything you need to get started.
-My favorite part about this violin outfit is that it comes with geared pegs already installed to make tuning a breeze!
+It’s the cheapest real violin I recommend.

 Recommended Intermediate Violins